Rapelang Rabana: Career

-After graduating from university, Rabana co-created the VoIP mobile application called Yeigo in 2006.
+After graduating from university, Rapelang, along with her fellow university classmates, created the pioneering mobile VoIP application called Yeigo in 2006, winning the inaugural Enablis Business Plan competition.
 In 2009, Telfree, a South African next-generation operator, bought a majority stake in Yeigo.
 Rabana was appointed as the leader of Telfree's Research and Development department until she exited the business in 2012.

-In 2014, Rabana founded Rekindle Learning, which empowers people to respond to the changing world of work through digital learning experiences.
-In November 2017, Rapelang was named Chief Digital Officer of BCX where she served until the end of 2018.